StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/delete-a-dashboard.md

 <!-- md:permission `manageDashboard` -->

-This topic provides step-by-step instructions for deleting a [dashboard](about-dashboards.md) in TheHive.
+Delete a [dashboard](about-dashboards.md) from TheHive when it's no longer needed.

 <h2>Procedure</h2>